 - Low Sizergh Barn, Farm Shop, Tea Rooms & Craft Gallery nr Kendal

 - Stott Park Bobbin Mill

 - Fell Foot Park

 - Holker Hall, Gardens & Lakeland Motor Museum

 - Rheged, The village in the Hill, near Penrith & Helly Hansen

 - South Lakes Wild Animal Park - Dalton

 - National Mountaineering Exhibition

 - Wordsworth House

 But if you want to find some peace and quiet the stunning countryside of the Lake District is only a short distance away.
+Windermere town and adjoining town of Bowness have taken place as one of the most popular tourist centres in the Lake District.
 Keswick and Kendal are easily reached by car, as are Penrith, Ambleside, Grasmere, Hawkshead, Coniston, Cartmel and Patterdale.
 So you can see for yourself the places behind the names of our suites.